scottmessinger/knapsack/Readme.md

-# What is this?
+## What is this?

 A library to turn [localforage](http://http://mozilla.github.io/localForage) into a basic database.
 It adds collections & indexes on top of the key/value store provided by localforage.

-# What's an example?
+Like localforage, it supports both promises and callbacks.

+## Why did you write this?

+- In my work for [Common Curriculum](http://www.commoncurriculum.com), a collaborative, online lesson planner, I needed a way to store data so teachers can plan their lessons on flaky or nonexistent wireless connections.
+- IndexedDb isn't supported by Safari (yet) and the shims/polyfills for it don't fully work.
+- WebSQL is a deprecated standards
+- `localforage` doesn't support collections, querying, or indexes, making it difficult to manage large amounts of data with it.

+## Here's an example...

 ```javascript